Can You Feel It Now?

 Inspired by Afrofuturism and Indigenous Futurism, they envision a world that might have been—and still can be—where Black and Indigenous lives are intertwined in kinship, resistance, and the shared wisdom of their ancestors.

-*This project is currently in post-production!
+*This project is currently in the festival circuit

 CREDITS